 Pseudoaneurysm: What causes it?

-A pseudoaneurysm, sometimes called a false aneurysm, occurs when a blood vessel wall is injured, and the blood is contained by the surrounding tissues.
-In a true aneurysm, the artery or vessel is dilated, sometimes causing a blood-filled sac to form.
+A pseudoaneurysm, or pseudoaneurysm of the vessels, occurs when a blood vessel wall is injured and the leaking blood collects in the surrounding tissue.
+It is sometimes called a false aneurysm.
+In a true aneurysm, the artery or vessel weakens and bulges, sometimes forming a blood-filled sac.

-If a pseudoaneurysm of a femoral artery related to cardiac catheterization is small, it may go undetected and not cause any complications.
-But if a small pseudoaneurysm is detected, your doctor may recommend a watchful-waiting approach to see if it resolves on its own.
+A small pseudoaneurysm of a femoral artery due to cardiac catheterization may go undetected and not cause any complications.
+You may not notice it until days or weeks after the procedure.
+Your doctor may recommend a watchful-waiting approach and an occasional duplex ultrasound test to see if it goes away on its own.

 - Ultrasound-guided compression repair.
 In this treatment, your doctor will look for your pseudoaneurysm using ultrasound imaging.
 Once the pseudoaneurysm is found, your doctor presses on it to release the built-up blood.